 recognizing further

-that, generally, the mitigation of a disaster event on the territory of a developed country may have less of an impact on the local economy than that of a similar disaster event on the territory of a developing country,resolves to invite the Study Groups
+that, generally, the mitigation of a disaster event on the territory of a developed country may have less of an impact on the local economy than that of a similar disaster event on the territory of a developing country,

+resolves

+that, given the importance of the effective use of the radio-frequency spectrum for radiocommunications in disaster situations, the concerned ITU-R Study Groups undertake studies and develop guidelines related to the management of radiocommunications in disaster prediction, detection, mitigation and relief collaboratively and cooperatively within ITU and with organizations external to the Union,

+invites the Study Groups

-to take into consideration the scope of ongoing studies/activities outlined in Annex 1 and information provided by the Bureau on related activities of the other two Sectors and the General Secretariat, in the development of their work programmes in order to avoid duplication of effort.
+to take into consideration the scope of ongoing studies/activities outlined in the ITU-R webpage on Emergency Radiocommunications1 and information provided by the Bureau on related activities of the other two Sectors and the General Secretariat, in the development of their work programmes in order to avoid duplication of effort.

+[Editor’s Note: The information in Annex 1 is to be included by the BR in the ITU-R webpage on Emergency Radiocommunications* and Annex 1 not be included in the Resolution].

 Annex 1

-The scope of ongoing studies/activities within each Study Group in support of disaster prediction, detection, mitigation or relief radiocommunication systems
+The scope of ongoing studies/activities within each Study Group in support of disaster prediction, detection, mitigation or relief radiocommunication systems2

 SG 1 Studies on spectrum management aspects and requirements in support of disaster radiocommunications fall within the scope of Study Group 1.
 Considering that administrations may have different operational needs and spectrum requirements, depending on circumstances, there is a need to define the appropriate mechanism(s) for the identification and registry of spectrum resources.
 Exploration of monitoring techniques is another key responsibility of SG 1 and such work could be especially beneficial when applied to all phases of disaster radiocommunications (prediction, detection, mitigation, and relief).

-SG 3 Study Group 3 will undertake the necessary studies to assess the propagation conditions for the frequency bands and services used for disaster warning and disaster relief, especially those identified as regionally harmonized bands (Res.
-646 (WRC-03)).
+SG 3 Study Group 3 will undertake the necessary studies to assess the propagation conditions for the frequency bands and services used for disaster warning and disaster relief, especially those identified as regionally harmonized bands (Rec.
+ITU-R M.2015).
 It will further study possible changes in the local propagation conditions associated with the disaster itself.

 SG 4 In the event of natural disasters, epidemics and famines, etc., there is an urgent need for a reliable communication link for use in relief operations.
 Satellite appears as the most appropriate means to quickly set up a communication link with remote facilities.
 Assuming the system is to operate in the fixed-satellite service (FSS), it is desirable that a small earth station, such as a fixed VSAT, a vehicle-mounted earth station or a transportable earth station, with access to an existing satellite system, should be available for transportation to, and installation at, the disaster area.
 It is also desirable that the system relies on widespread standards so that equipment is readily available and interoperability and reliability are ensured.
 Mobile-satellite service (MSS) systems are ideally suited to support disaster response and relief efforts.
 The wide coverage area of MSS systems is particularly helpful as disaster events are unpredictable and can happen at any time or location.
 Importantly, MSS system operation is typically independent of local communications infrastructure, which may be interrupted by a disaster event, enabling MSS to ensure open lines of communication when they are most needed.
 Furthermore, most mobile earth stations (MESs) are battery powered, often with solar chargers, and so can operate for some period of time even if the local electricity supply is disabled.